By Emmet Kyle McMahan

-Advanced degrees such as a master’s in software engineering can boost your job prospects and earning potential.
-Read on to find out more about online master’s in software engineering degree programs.
+Software engineering includes the design, development and testing of software applications.
+This field can be very rewarding if you’re looking for a technology-based role with job stability due to this occupation’s high projected growth.
+Advanced training like a master’s degree in software engineering can boost your job prospects and earning potential.
+Read on to find out more about online master’s degree programs in software engineering.

-Software engineering involves using computer languages to build applications and programs that can perform the tasks people need them to do.
-As a software engineer, you’ll use your programming knowledge to not only create software and applications but also to keep them functioning smoothly by fixing errors and releasing any necessary patches or updates.
+Software engineering is the use of computer languages to build programs that can perform a set of desired tasks.
+Professionals in this occupation also use their programming knowledge to keep applications functioning smoothly by fixing errors, and releasing patches or updates.

 While you can usually get a job in this field with a bachelor’s degree, earning a master’s degree in software engineering will make you more attractive to employers.
-With this engineering master’s degree, you’ll be qualified to take on a variety of job titles.
-The most common one is software engineer, but you’ll also have the right education for the following roles:
+With these master’s degrees in engineering, you’ll be qualified to take on a variety of job titles.
+The most common one is software engineer, but you’ll also have the right training for the following roles:

 - Database administrator